The robe and the ring

 He has the speech ready.
 The younger son has rehearsed it the whole long road home, every humbling word of it — Father, I have sinned against heaven and before you, I am no longer worthy to be called your son, make me one of your hired servants.
 But while he is still a long way off, his father sees him, and the dignified old man hikes up his robe and runs, and falls on his neck, and kisses him.
 The son begins.
 Father, I have sinned against heaven and before you, I am no longer worthy — and that is as far as he gets.
 The father is no longer even listening to the apology; he is already shouting past his son to the servants.
 Quick, the best robe, put it on him.
 A ring for his hand.
 Shoes for his bare feet.
 Kill the fattened calf — we are going to feast, because this my son was dead and is alive again, was lost and is found.
 There is no probation in it.
 No lesser status, no earning his way back from servant to son.
 He is reinstated, lavishly, before he can even finish saying he is unworthy.

-Coming home, you may be braced for a long probation — expecting to prove yourself slowly, to earn your way up from the edges before you are fully received again.
+Coming back, you may be braced for a long probation, expecting to prove yourself slowly, to earn your way up from the edges before you are fully received again.
 The robe and the ring say otherwise.
-God does not take back the returning as second-class help, kept at arm's length while you demonstrate you have changed.
+God does not take the returning one back as second-class help, kept at arm's length while you demonstrate you have changed.
 He restores you as a son, as a daughter, and He does it extravagantly, cutting off your rehearsed apology with shouted orders for a feast.
 Let that overturn what you assume about coming back to Him.
 You are not on trial, watched to see whether you will slip again.
-You are being clothed in the best robe and pulled toward the table.
+You are being wrapped in the best robe and pulled toward the table.
 This is the shape of grace in the rebuilding: not a grudging readmission on strict terms, but a father who runs.
 The welcome is not your reward for getting home.
 It is the gift that meets you the moment you turn around.